 As host broadcaster TVQ0 and its Network Ten partners also devoted much of the opening day of Expo to bringing the event to viewers — starting with the three-hour opening ceremony including the official opening of World Expo 88 by Her Majesty Queen Elizabeth II.
 Later in the afternoon there was a two-and-a-half hour preview of upcoming events to feature at Expo, then Brisbane viewers got Eyewitness News from the Expo studio.

 The opening night spectacular, broadcast from 8.30pm, included two hours of performances and fireworks.

-TVQ0 (which converted to TVQ10 in September 1988) also kept viewers informed on the latest events at World Expo with a weekly half-hour program, This Week At Expo, broadcast nationally through the Ten Network, hosted by Eyewitness News reporter Anna McMahon (pictured) and later Fiona Crawford.
+TVQ0 (which converted to TVQ10 in September 1988) also kept viewers informed on the latest events at World Expo with a half-hour program, This Week At Expo.
+The weekly program was broadcast nationally through the Ten Network, hosted by Eyewitness News reporter Anna McMahon (pictured) and later Fiona Crawford.

 Although the Seven and Nine networks were not host broadcasters they also got involved in Expo.
 Seven’s Beyond 2000 profiled some of the technical innovations on display at Expo, while national news program Newsworld was also to make a visit to Expo.

 The Nine Network’s Today, hosted by George Negus and Elizabeth Hayes, and A Current Affair with Jana Wendt were presented live from Expo in the days leading up to its official opening.
 On the eve of the official opening of Expo, Nine’s Brisbane channel QTQ9 presented It’s As Brisbane As…, giving viewers a behind-the-scenes look at Expo — but Nine didn’t have that timeslot to itself for Expo, as TVQ0 also presented its own one-hour special Expo — The Curtain Rises at the same time.